 Want to hear something scary?
 The boogeyman is very real…for toddlers, at least.

 Toddlers’ fears are sometimes downplayed by parents because they’re not logical fears.
 For toddlers, though, the fears are as real as they feel.
-A toddler’s imagination is so vivid that the images in her head can cause a very real physical reaction.
+A toddler’s imagination is so vivid that the images in their head can cause a very real physical reaction.

-According to the American Academy of Child and Adolescent Psychiatry, a baby’s fear peaks during the eighth month of her life – which is the height of their “stranger anxiety” period – until the toddler years, when new fears can start to appear.
+According to the American Academy of Child and Adolescent Psychiatry, a baby’s fear peaks during the eighth month of their life – which is the height of their “stranger anxiety” period – until the toddler years, when new fears can start to appear.